-You can log in to the CLI from the ExtraHop Admin UI or through a secure shell (SSH) terminal application.
+You can log in to the CLI from the ExtraHop Administration settings or through a secure shell (SSH) terminal application.
 While you can run basic commands when logged in as any user with unlimited privileges, you must have the password for the setup user account to run advanced commands.

 Connect to the CLI through the ExtraHop Administration settings